Jenny Ware: Political views

 Ware wrote to the Sydney Morning Herald in 2001, praising Pauline Hanson for being in touch with what was "causing Australians the most angst: the BAS (business activity statement), illegal boat people, road funding, competition policy, health, and education", furthermore describing John Howard and Kim Beazley as "out of touch".
 When approached about these comments in the lead up to the 2022 election, Ware said that they reflected her frustrations at the time, noting that she had joined the Liberal Party and had been advocating for the important issues since.

-During the 2022 election campaign, Ware stated that she had played softball with and against transgender women, and disagreed with Katherine Deves' views on transgender women.
+During the 2022 election campaign, Ware stated that she had played softball with and against transgender women, and disagreed with Katherine Deves' statements about transgender women.

 Ware supports the use of nuclear power in Australia.

-Ware participates in the Parliamentary Friends of Dementia, the Parliamentary Friends of Israel, the Parliamentary Friends of Nuclear Industries, the Parliamentary Friends of Organ Donation and the Parliamentary Friends of Suicide Prevention.
+During her term, Ware participated in the Parliamentary Friends of Dementia, the Parliamentary Friends of Israel, the Parliamentary Friends of Nuclear Industries, the Parliamentary Friends of Organ Donation and the Parliamentary Friends of Suicide Prevention.

+Ware hosted a forum on the Voice to Parliament which did not include Indigenous speakers.
+Phil Dotti, the first Aboriginal player for the Cronulla Sharks, attended the forum, and after listening to the speakers and not being called on to ask a question, he walked to the stage and spoke.
+The livestream of the event was cut at this point.

+Ware was a member of the House of Representatives Standing Committee on Social Policy and Legal Affairs during its inquiry into online gambling and its impacts on those experiencing gambling harm.
+Ware has stated that "most Australians gamble responsibly".

+After losing the seat of Hughes in 2025, Ware nominated for Liberal Party preselection for Miranda against incumbent Eleni Petinos at the 2027 New South Wales state election.